mrbeewer/markdown-notes-and-todo/README.md

       * SQL for database (unsure at the moment)
       * HTML / CSS / JavaScript for client side
       * *Will take advantage of available Markdown converters and syntax highlighting as the intention of this project is not to develope those from scratch but show the ability to incorporate previously developed technology.*
+  * Development Phase
+    * With ASP.NET / C# being a new environment and language for this project, three to four days were spend purely working through tutorials and reading through digital resources to get up to speed.
+    * With enough knowledge to be dangerous, I transitioned to getting a base app together to build from using these basics.
+As I continue to enhance the app, more resources will be collected to answer the more specific questions that arise.
+    * Before working together the models and controllers, focus was turned to defining a preliminary database structure to achieve the desired result.
+    *

 ### Installation:
 <!-- **Install on your local system**